smidazai/scan_functional/supplementary.md

 ### 3.2.4 Pakistan

-We select the ISO3 for Pakistan:
+We select the ISO3 code for Pakistan:

 ``` r
 my_country <- "PAK"